 Another destructive weaver from Central Tropical Africa introduced to Mauritius; a small colony was nesting in a rural back garden in La Gaulette village.
 Images show nest-building behaviour by the males and a female perched before flying to inspect a nest.

-(b) Estrildidae comprises two subfamilies: Lonchurinae (mannikins) and Estrildinae (waxbills);
+(c) And Estrildidae (Estrildid Finches) with two subfamilies: Lonchurinae (Mannikins) and Estrildinae (Waxbills).

-(c) Accentors are incertae sedis placement controversial could be in the Estrildid clade, the Passerid clade, or basal to both.
+Accentors are incertae sedis placement is controversial and could be in the Estrildid clade, the Passerid clade, or basal to both.